briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 Yes, we'll need to create `struct`, `createFunction`, and add them both to the `Routes struct` and the `CreateRoutes` function for every route.
 It's a pain, but that's the price of type-safety in Go and it's still easier to understand than `getServerSideProps`.
 I split the `Routes struct` and the `CreateRoutes` function into a separate file because I think it's cleaner as the app grows, but do what you think is best.

-The Verbosity of Go is really starting to come out now.
+The verbosity of Go is really starting to come out now.
 That said, we won't have to install any packages, rely on and dependencies, and we fully understand everything that's going on.
 Can you _akshuallee_ say that about tRPC?

 With everything above, we can do this: `api.Routes.User` in our components, but we need to add a method to generate the URL with the proper parameters applied.